-Even if you don’t feel a comfort item would be beneficial to you, it might be for your passengers.
+Even if you don’t feel a comfort item would benefit you, it might be for your passengers.

-Some of the items in your emergency kit need to be kept close to the driver, such as a window breaker/seatbelt cutter.
+Some items in your emergency kit need to be kept close to the driver, such as a window breaker/seatbelt cutter.
 Others, such as your spare tire, might have built-in storage space within your vehicle.
-To prevent the rest of your emergency kit items from scattering all over your car, however, consider buying a storage bag or organizer.
+However, consider buying a storage bag or organizer to prevent the rest of your emergency kit items from scattering all over your car.

 If an emergency does occur, you don’t want to waste precious time looking under seats for an escaped roll of duct tape.
 By keeping everything together and organized, you will be ready to go.

 Having a car emergency kit and knowing how to use everything in it is terrific, but your preparedness doesn’t have to stop there.
 By exploring available resources, you can discover something that may reduce travel anxiety, reassure you of your skills, or make the open road even more inviting.

 If you don’t trust your ability to change a tire or deal with running out of gas on your own, then consider joining a roadside assistance program.
 Several popular programs include:

 - AAA: Members receive roadside assistance, discounts, and travel packages.

 - Better World Club: An eco-friendly auto club that provides roadside assistance for “green” cars and bicycles.

 - National General Motor Club: Members receive roadside assistance and dining, shopping, and entertainment discounts.

 - Good Sam: Membership covers your family (dependent children under 25) and provides roadside assistance and discounts.